Indian Ocean: Climate

 corresponding to a series of dramatic global events: Bølling–Allerød warming, Heinrich, and Younger Dryas.

-Air pollution in South Asia spread over the Bay of Bengal and beyond.
+Air pollution in the Indian subcontinent spread over the Bay of Bengal and beyond.

 The Indian Ocean is the warmest ocean in the world.
-Long-term ocean temperature records show a rapid, continuous warming in the Indian Ocean, at about 1.2 °C (compared to 0.7 °C for the warm pool region) during 1901–2012.
+Long-term records from 1901 to 2012 show rapid, continuous warming in the Indian Ocean, with the Indo-Pacific warm pool region warming by approximately 1.2 C-change.
 Research indicates that human induced greenhouse warming, and changes in the frequency and magnitude of El Niño (or the Indian Ocean Dipole), events are a trigger to this strong warming in the Indian Ocean.
-While the Indian Ocean warmed at a rate of 1.2 °C per century during 1950–2020, climate models predict accelerated warming, at a rate of 1.7 °C–3.8 °C per century during 2020–2100.
+While the Indian Ocean warmed at a rate of 1.2 °C per century between 1950–2020, climate models predict accelerated warming, at a rate of 1.7 C-change–3.8 C-change per century during 2020–2100.

 Though the warming is basin-wide, maximum warming is in the northwestern Indian Ocean including the Arabian Sea, and reduced warming off the Sumatra and Java coasts in the southeast Indian Ocean.
 Global warming is projected to push the tropical Indian Ocean into a basin-wide near-permanent heatwave state by the end of the 21st century, where marine heatwaves are projected to increase from 20 days per year (during 1970–2000) to 220–250 days per year.

 South of the Equator (20–5°S), the Indian Ocean is gaining heat from June to October, during the austral winter, while it is losing heat from November to March, during the austral summer.

-In 1999, the Indian Ocean Experiment showed that fossil fuel and biomass burning in South and Southeast Asia caused air pollution (also known as the Asian brown cloud) that reach as far as the Intertropical Convergence Zone.
+In 1999, the Indian Ocean Experiment showed that fossil fuel and biomass burning in South and Southeast Asia caused air pollution (also known as the Asian brown cloud) that reached as far as the Intertropical Convergence Zone.
 This pollution has implications on both a local and global scale.